How to Turn a Volunteer Position into a Job

 Volunteering is a great way to give back to your community, make new friends, and pursue a cause about which you are passionate.
 However, volunteering can also be a way to enhance your job search.
 In fact, with a little patience, passion, and hard work, you may even be able to turn a volunteer position into salaried employment.

 Volunteering offers you the chance to network with people in your industry, demonstrate your skills, and learn the ins and outs of an organization.
 These opportunities could set you up perfectly for a job offer.
-Whether you are volunteering full time or part time, for a short-term project or a long-term commitment, here are tips on how to work your way from volunteer to employee.
+Whether you are volunteering full-time or part-time, for a short-term project or a long-term commitment, here are tips on how to work your way from volunteer to employee.

 How Volunteering Can Help Your Career

-Secondly, you can find a volunteer position that will help you polish skills you already have.
-If want to improve your ability to speak a foreign language, for example, volunteer for a job that requires you to speak with people in that language.
+Secondly, you can find a volunteer position that will help you polish the skills you already have.
+If want to improve your ability to speak a second language, for example, volunteer for a job that requires you to speak with people in that language.
 This real-world experience will quickly improve your language skills.